 P.S.
 Please make your summer gift today to provide hope to people like Suzanne.
 Our house is always open because of generous and caring people who send gifts for food, shelter, and clean clothes.

 Gifts to Siena Francis House are used to provide food, shelter, clothing, and care of the people who turn to us during their hour of need, and are greatly appreciated.
 All of our services are provided at no cost to our guests.
 All gifts to Siena Francis House are tax-deductible to the full extent of the law.
 Our audited financial statements are freely available by writing to Sien /Francis House, P.O.
 Box 217 DTS – Omaha, Nebraska – 68101.
 Our donor information is kept in strict confidence; our donor lists are never rented, shared, or exchanged with other organizations.
 The stories in our letters are real.
 Identifying details have been changed and file photos may be used to protect the privacy and therapeutic interest of our guests.
-For more information about Siena Francis House or to include us in your estate planning, please contact Siena Francis House Development Director, Tim Sully, at (402) 341-1821.
+For more information about Siena Francis House or to include us in your estate planning, please contact Siena Francis House Development Team at (402) 341-1821.